railsbridge-boston/cookbook/catering.md

 event.
 We typically do the following, based on 80-90 people at the workshop:

 * Friday night: pizza and drinks - ~$500
-  * Take out the tip from the Railsbridge Boston account with the ATM card
+  * Take out the tip from the RailsBridge Boston account with the ATM card
   * Be at the NERD center when the delivery arrives before Friday night.
 * Saturday daytime: coffee, lunch, snacks - ~$2000 ( TODO: update this amount )
   * AM and PM coffee: Kendall Square Dunkin Donuts - 4 Boxes o' Joe - TODO: